longemen3000/MixedComplementarityProblems.jl/README.md

 ## Acknowledgement and future plans

 This project inherits many key ideas from [ParametricMCPs](https://github.com/JuliaGameTheoreticPlanning/ParametricMCPs.jl), which provides essentially identical functionality but which currently only supports the (closed-source, but otherwise excellent [PATH](https://pages.cs.wisc.edu/~ferris/path.html) solver).
-Ultimately, this `MCPSolver` will likely merge with `ParametricMCPs` to provide an identical frontend and allow users a flexible choice of backend solver.
-Currently, `MCPSolver` replicates a substantially similar interface as that provided by `ParametricMCPs`, but there are some (potentially annoying) differences that users should take care to notice, e.g., in the function signature for `solve(...)`.
+Ultimately, this `MixedComplementarityProblems` will likely merge with `ParametricMCPs` to provide an identical frontend and allow users a flexible choice of backend solver.
+Currently, `MixedComplementarityProblems` replicates a substantially similar interface as that provided by `ParametricMCPs`, but there are some (potentially annoying) differences that users should take care to notice, e.g., in the function signature for `solve(...)`.

 ## Other related projects